Juice of 1 lemon

 1/2 teaspoon butter, to prevent foaming

-Cook's note: Gather fruit when the first fruit begins to fall from the tree and let it ripen outdoors until it begins to fall off the stalk, usually in a day or two.
-A large plastic tub covered with screening to keep flies away works well!
+Note: Gather fruit stalk when the first fruit begins to fall from the tree.
+Place in large bag and let it ripen outdoors until it begins to fall off the stalk, usually in a day or two.
+A large plastic tub covered with screening to keep flies away also works well!

 To make jelly: In large pot (pasta size) combine palm juice and lemon juice, and stir in box of pectin, using a whisk.
 Heat to a boil and stir in sugar and butter.
 Bring mixture back to a boil and turn heat down to medium high and continue to cook for 13-15 minutes.
 Monitor closely so that it does not boil over.
 Palm jelly requires longer cooking time than other jelly.

-Pour jelly into half-pint sterilized canning jars, leaving 1/4 inch headspace, and process for 5 minutes in boiling water bath to cover jars.
+Pour jelly into half-pint sterilized canning jars, leaving 1/4 inch headspace.
+Place in large pot with water covering jars, and process for 5 minutes in boiling water bath.

 No comments: